 The widespread series of debt defaults and downgrades that have been unfolding since the IL&FS crisis in 2018 seems to have no end.
 Consequently, many fund houses have taken hits to NAVs of their affected schemes.
-The latest to join the league is Franklin Templeton which has taken a proactive call in writing down its exposure to Indian telecom operator - Vodafone Idea Ltd. - across six of its schemes (see the table below).
+The latest to join the league is Franklin Templeton which has taken a proactive call in writing off its exposure to Indian telecom operator - Vodafone Idea Ltd. - across six of its schemes (see the table below).
 This comes in the wake of the Supreme Court's verdict rejecting a petition by telecoms to review its judgment of their outstanding dues - license fee, spectrum usage charges, etc.

 What has happened?

-While a few other AMCs have exposure to debt papers of the telecom, Franklin Templeton is the first to proactively acknowledge the adverse impact through the markdown.
+While a few other AMCs have exposure to debt papers of the telecom, Franklin Templeton is the first to proactively acknowledge the adverse impact through the write-off.
 As per the December portfolio disclosures, four fund companies - ABSL, Nippon India, UTI and Franklin Templeton - had exposure to the tune of Rs 3390 crore to the debt of the operator spanning across 36 debt and hybrid schemes.
 Of these, Franklin Templeton has an exposure of about Rs 2,000 crore.

 In order to safeguard the interests of existing investors of these six schemes, the fund house has capped fresh purchases to Rs 2 lakh.
 This would prevent other investors from exploiting the situation by entering the fund at beaten-down valuations.
 However, there are no suspensions on redemptions; those investors who want to exit can redeem their investments.